"Plans are nothing; planning is everything."

 My plans for each days' routes will be posted as I can complete and verify them.
 My inbound flight route is below.

-I am scheduled to land at 1:00am NPT, which will be 10:45 hours ahead of central time in Texas.
+I am scheduled to land at noon NPT, which will be 10:45 hours ahead of central time in Texas.
 Strangely enough, the time zones over there are sliced into 15-minute regions.
-And I thought our Daylight Savings Time habit in the US was odd...
+I thought our Daylight Savings Time habit in the US was odd...
 But I digress.

-Given my arrival hour, I suspect there literally won't be many sights to see, so I'm hoping to just be able to get a ride to my hotel.
-I'll be traveling for thirty hours straight though four airports; one of which is a complete third world shithole with a mostly bitter and unmotivated staff.
-OK, Philadelphia Airport isn't a complete dump bucket, but it is among the worst in the US.
+I'll be traveling for 32 hours straight though four airports.
 I could probably sleep standing up by the time I land in Kathmandu and if I can catch a few winks on my flights and after I land, then hopefully I'll awaken bright-eyed and bushy-tailed to function on local time.

-I'll need to meet my local fixer in the morning and get a visa for Tibet through the local Chinese Embassy.
+I'll need to meet my local fixer on the 13th and get a visa for Tibet through the local Chinese Embassy.
 "Red Tape" takes on a new meaning over there and the visa experience will probably be its own entry.
-I'll have all day the 13th and 14th to get over my jet lag, and I hope to have some sightseeing time after I secure my motorcycle rental.
+I'll have all day the 11th and 12th to get over my jet lag, and I hope to have some sightseeing time after I secure my motorcycle rental.
 There are a few Americans over there from whom I can get some advice on getting around, and especially the Tibet border crossings.

 This is all great on paper when in fact, the only things firm right now are my flight schedule and my motorcycle reservation.
 I still need to sort out several details and the list below will most certainly grow.